COVID-19 vaccination in Bulgaria: Background

 In November 2021, cardiologist Ivo Petrov characterized Bulgaria as an extremely negative example in the handling of the COVID-19 crisis and as being part of an experiment, in which it is the control group representing the unvaccinated in comparison to the developed countries, pleading with the people to get themselves vaccinated in order to turn the tide in the demographic catastrophe.
 The mortality rate from COVID-19 in the country has been significantly above the EU average and among the highest in the world, with substantial excess deaths for the years 2020 and 2021.

 According to the COVID-19 Stringency Index, the country reached a peak of 73.15 (out of 100) during the first lockdown, with the second one being the least strict (having an apogee of 57.41) while the third one saw 61.11 as the highest value.

 The Lowy Institute ranked Bulgaria 67th out of 98 countries in terms of its performance in tackling COVID-19, awarding it a score of 37.4 (the maximum being 100) on 9 January 2021.
 On 13 March 2021, in a second Lowy Institute assessment, Bulgaria had retained the 67th spot (this time out of 102 countries), accumulating 38.2 points.

 In the early months of the pandemic, there was speculation that the BCG vaccine, of which the country is a major producer and which has been part of the mandatory vaccination package for newborns in Bulgaria since 1951, offers some degree of protection against COVID-19, with studies in the Netherlands suggesting that it serves as a powerful immune stimulator.
 However, this has not been corroborated by most scientific sources and the WHO maintains that there is so far a lack of evidence that the vaccine demonstrates effectiveness against COVID-19.

+Even though two thirds of Bulgarian citizens reported being in good health in the years prior to the pandemic, which was only slightly below the EU average, the overall health status of the population has been characterized as being of high concern due to factors connected to lifestyle choices and a tendency for many people to neglect their annual medical check-ups.

 Bulgaria had been one of the countries in Europe the most strongly affected by the 1918 influenza pandemic, losing approximately 2% of its then population to the virus.

+In January 2006, a National Pandemic Preparedness Plan was approved, which had a particular focus on a future outbreak of a flu pandemic.
+In December 2020, Kostadin Angelov, the then Health Minister, stated that the document in question had been updated to reflect the new realities.
+However, some figures from the medical community claim that the plan was virtually forgotten and never consulted by the authorities when deciding on their response to COVID-19.